-A suit seeking foster care placement, termination of parental rights, pre-adoptive or an adoptive placement is subject to ICWA.
-ICWA does not apply to most juvenile delinquency actions; nor does it apply to custody actions in divorce or separation proceedings (unless custody may be awarded to a non-parent).
+A suit seeking foster care placement, termination of parental rights, pre-adoptive, or adoptive placement is subject to ICWA.
+ICWA does not apply to most juvenile delinquency actions, nor does it apply to custody actions in divorce or separation proceedings (unless custody may be awarded to a non-parent).

-The Regulations clarify ICWA applies to a voluntary proceeding that could prohibit the parent or Indian custodian from regaining custody of the child..."
+The Regulations clarify that ICWA applies to a voluntary proceeding that could prohibit the parent or Indian custodian from regaining custody of the child...."
 25 C.F.R. § 23.103(a)(1)(ii) and (4).
 This does not include voluntary placement made without threat of removal by a state agency, if a parent or Indian custodian may regain custody on demand.
 If a parent or Indian custodian consents to voluntary foster care placement, that consent can be withdrawn at any time by filing a written document or testifying in court.
 25 C.F.R. § 23.127.

-2. Indian Child
+2. "Indian Child"

-An Indian child is an unmarried person under age 18 who is either a member of an Indian tribe or eligible for membership and the biological child of a member.
+An "Indian child" is an unmarried person under age 18 who is either a member of an Indian Tribe or eligible for membership and is the biological child of a member.
 25 U.S.C. § 1903(4).
-An Indian tribe includes any of the more than 500 federally recognized tribes in the U.S. If DFPS becomes involved with an Indian child associated with any of these tribes, ICWA may apply.
+An Indian Tribe includes any of the more than 500 federally recognized tribes in the U.S. If DFPS becomes involved with an "Indian child" associated with any of these Tribes, ICWA will likely apply.

-There are also three federally recognized tribes with reservations in Texas:
+There are also three federally recognized Tribes with reservations in Texas: